wp-plugins/woocommerce-simply-order-export/readme.txt

 Please use wpg_order_columns and wpg_before_csv_write hooks for performing this activity.
 Little WordPress programming knowledge is necessary for accomplishing this.

+You can also opt for woocommerce simply order export add-on, it is available [here](http://sharethingz.com/woocommerce-simply-order-export-add-on/).
+It adds all the fields related to orders and allows users to reorder the fields using drag and drop interface.

 == Changelog ==

 = 1.2.2 =